Developmental Delay The Importance of Early Detection and Intervention

 If a developmental delay is diagnosed, targeted therapies are key to helping each child reach their full potential.
 Individual treatment plans are assembled based on assessments by developmental specialists.
 The most common therapies include:

-- Occupational Therapy (OT) – OT focuses on motor skills used for everyday tasks like self-care, handwriting and playing.
-Therapists provide hands-on activities improving dexterity, coordination and sensory processing.
+• Occupational Therapy (OT) – OT focuses on motor skills used for everyday tasks like self-care, handwriting and playing.
+Therapists provide hands-on activities to improve dexterity, coordination and sensory processing.

 If you are in the USA Early intervention services provide these therapies at minimal to no costs for families through to age 3.
 Insurance may cover ongoing treatment after age 3 as well, depending on coverage specifics.
 If you are in the UK many services including portage are available on the NHS.
 Committing to consistent scheduled therapy has been shown in numerous studies to yield the greatest improvements.